EnricoGaraiman/feret_face_classification/README.md

-# FERET emotion lassification
+# FERET face lassification
-Emotion classification from the FERET dataset using the ResNet neural network.
+Face classification from the FERET dataset using the ResNet neural network.